zoitec/cnn-content-retriever/README.md

 # CNN Content Retriever

 A service designed to pull content from Hypatia for CNN content.
-Hypatia is an in-house API for working with CNN content.
+Hypatia is an API for working with CNN content.
+You can find more details about Hypatia at https://developer.cnn.com, which will make no mention of the term "Hypatia", but thats it.

+Why should I use this if Hypatia has it's own api?
+Hypatia's model requires multiple queries to get all of the content for a particular url.
+This service makes that a little easier by fetching all references from a _base model_ and stitching them in place of the reference to return a full _hydrated model_.